nasa-gibs/mrf/doc/MUG.md

 `gdal_translate –of MRF –co COMPRESS=DEFLATE -co OPTIONS="GZ:on" input.tif gzipped.mrf`

+This feature can be useful when tiles are served via http, which mandates support for GZIP decoding.
-Zlib also supports slightly different compression strategies, and MRF can control these strategies.
+Zlib supports slightly different compression strategies, and MRF allows control of these strategies.
 The compression speed and the size of the output will change significantly if these options are used.
 This options only affect the compression algorithm, so the generated tiles can always be decompressed.
 For exact details on the strategy flags refer to the zlib documentation.
 The free form option to use is `Z_STRATEGY`, and the valid values are:

 - `Z_FILTERED`: Skips the optional filtering of the input stream
 - `Z_HUFFMAN_ONLY`: Only the Huffman encoding part of DEFLATE is performed
 - `Z_RLE`: Somewhat like an RLE, within the limits of DEFLATE
-- `Z_FIXED`:  Fixed Huffman tables
+- `Z_FIXED`: Fixed Huffman tables as opposed to addaptive ones

 Example which will generate an RLE compressed tile with gzip style headers:
 `gdal_translate –of MRF –co COMPRESS=DEFLATE -co OPTIONS="GZ:on Z_STRATEGY:Z_RLE" input.tif gzipped.mrf`